danforth-restorative/danforth-restorative.com/_site/README.md

 ## Personal Blog and Restorative Topics

 Curation and publishing of digital infostreams.
-Making difficult topics more easily accessible: Nonviolent communication, Anti-racism #BLM, Anti-Sexism #metoo, allyship education, emotional intelligence, personal development and transformative practices.
+I like to make difficult topics more easily accessible.
+Intended topics for this blog: Nonviolent communication, Anti-racism #BLM, Anti-Sexism #metoo, allyship education, emotional intelligence, personal development and transformative practices.

 ### Me